 I like lists.
 They are horrifying and gratifying and stop me from analysis paralysis.
 I was an early adopter of Asana because it allowed me to obsessive compulsively create, organize, delegate, and sort all the tiny lists that exist in my mind.

 Reda and I have learned about each other’s Workflow.
 We have the flexibility and trust to work fluidly, and dynamically but remain in sync.

-Since it’s an everyday struggle to onboard clients to a new platform, we put together this list of 21 ways you can manage your RE:Studio project in Asana and get shit done like the super boss that you are.
+Since it’s an everyday struggle to onboard founders to a new platform, we put together this list of 21 ways you can Asana and get shit done like the super boss that you are.

 A short message by,